FACULTY RECOGNITIONS

 Louise (Tym) Honnold & Martha (Tym) Johnson Scholarship

-Allison Nichols, Senior, English Language Arts
+Sabrina Bunting, Senior, English Language Arts Education

 Tricia & Greg Johnson Sciences Scholarship